QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 **Security Groups**: they are used to group users, to apply permissions/GPO to everyone that is a member of this group.
 A user can be in multiple Groups.

+➡️ Some existing groups: Domain Users, Authenticated Users...

 **Organizational Units** (OUs): folders used to group object in a similar structure than the organization.
 You could have one OU per site <small>(ex: Laval, Montreal)</small> and for each site, one OU per service <small>(ex: Direction, Marketing, IT...)</small>.
 Like groups, you can apply permissions/GPO to an OU.

 **Group Policy Objects (GPO)**: policies/rules that are applied on objects.
-We can use them to enable/disable some Windows features for some users, to configure user workstations...
+We can use them to enable/disable some Windows features for some users, configure computers, enforce policies...

 ➡️ More details in the [Permissions](#permissions) section.

+➡️ Changes are distributed using a network share called SYSVOL (`C:\Windows\SYSVOL\sysvol\`).
+It may take time for the changes to be applied, but the update be forced with `gpupdate /force`.
 </div></div>

 <hr class="sep-both">